benbalter/open-sourcing-government/_posts/06-open-source-community-building/0006-01-04-encourage-contribution.md

 * How to contribute
 * Feedback / gratitude<br /><small>("Will work for acknowledgement")</small>
-* Minimize friction through tooling
+* Minimize friction through :wrench:
 * Requirements, how to run locally
 * Automated testing